ErikoX/kaboom-template-gh/README.md

 ### Actions
 `pages.yml` publishes your website automatically on every push to Github Pages.
 Make sure your code is working /shrug

+Make sure you set up Github Pages in the repository settings and set the branch to "gh-pages"!

 ### FILES
 - index.js
   - The index.js file contains the webserver used to server the bundled javascript and html.